Dogtown Coffee and Cookery to Close Doors

 in May 2012 to update their cooking equipment and install a grease trap, allowing them to prepare a much broader range of sweet and savory (and often combined, such as chicken and waffles) concoctions.
 The restaurant soon became underground-famous for its upscale, old-school plates such as roast beef, fried chicken and catfish, as well as innovative soups, panini and other sandwiches.
 Often the chefs would get even more creative and offer something like duck and grits or a savory waffle sandwich.

 Last spring, I wrote a report for culinary school about Dogtown’s former proprietor and chef Jason Godwin, intending to publish it here.
 (I’m publishing it now for posterity; see below.)
 But shortly afterward, Godwin departed the outfit to explore “a new chapter” of his life outside the food industry, according to a July 31, 2012 post on his personal Facebook wall.
-I never got the chance to meet the new chef, but from the look of things, quality of the food wasn’t the problem.
+I never got the chance to meet the new chef, but from the look of things, the quality of the food wasn’t the problem.

 Dogtown will be open regular hours this weekend, 6 a.m. to 3 p.m.